hoangtongvu/TweenLib/Assets/Scripts/com.darksun.tweenlib/Documentation~/how-it-works.md

 ## 3. Tween Components Baking Helper

-This generated baking helper is a method for quickly adding Tween components to the entity in the Authoring phase:
+This generated baking helper is a method to quickly add Tween components to the entity in the Authoring phase:

 ```cs
 namespace TweenLib.StandardTweeners